Last updated: October 2025

 Did You Know?
 Meth residue can linger in walls and carpets for years, posing serious health risks to unsuspecting homeowners.

-Strong, Unidentified Odor
+A Strong, Unidentified Odor

-This scent lives in the walls and lingers long after production ceased.
+When you walk through your prospective new home, do you notice an odd odor?
+Meth production emits a strong odor from the chemicals used.
+This scent lives in the walls and lingers long after production ceases.
 A strong odor accompanied by stained drains is a big indicator of a former meth lab.

-Check the DEA Database
+Other Steps to Take: Check the DEA Database

 The Drug Enforcement Agency (DEA) keeps a registry of all houses that were identified as clandestine drug labs.
 This list is available to the public and is a great resource to check.
 With this list, you can also see if any homes in your new neighborhood were once drug labs.